Shivamkumarbrh/hello--world-/README.md

 #Hello world
-This is create for testing only
+This is create for testing only.
-This is a practice only you can find later all the concept.
+This is a practice.
+You can find later all the concept.